Ex-Thai PM Thaksin To Face Trial For Royal Insult - UrduPoint

 When he returned to Thailand in August last year, the billionaire former Manchester City owner was jailed on graft and abuse-of-power charges dating back to his time in office.

+But his return to the kingdom, on the very day Pheu Thai's Srettha Thavisin came to power as PM in alliance with pro-military parties, led many to conclude a deal had been done to cut his jail time.

-The king soon cut Thaksin's sentence from eight years to one and he was freed on parole earlier this year, making numerous public appearances since.
+The rumours grew when the king soon cut Thaksin's sentence from eight years to one, and he was freed on parole earlier this year.

+Thaksin insists he has retired, but he has made numerous public appearances since his release and still casts a long shadow over the kingdom's politics.

+For the past two decades, Thai politics has been largely defined by a tussle for dominance between the kingdom's pro-royalist, pro-military establishment and Thaksin and his allies.

 Recent Stories